Free-fall in a uniform gravitational field in non-commutative quantum mechanics: Introduction

 In this paper we are concerned about the physics of a quantum particle in a uniform gravitational field.
 In the first part of the paper we study the problem known as the {\it gravitational quantum well}.
 This can be obtained by the Earth's gravitational field and a perfectly reflecting mirror at the bottom.
-In the context of ordinary quantum mechanics this well-known problem has been thoroughly studied in text-books and pedagogic articles (see, for instance, \cite{livros-artigos-gqwell}).
+In the context of ordinary quantum mechanics this well-known problem has been thoroughly studied in text-books and pedagogic articles (see, for instance, \cite{Langhoff:1971pt}).
 But this simple theoretical investigation gained a lot in importance, as recently such a quantum well was experimentally realized and the first two quantum states of neutrons moving in the Earth's gravitational well were identified.
-This was achieved through the \textit{Grenoble experiment}, perfomed by Nesvizhevsky {\it et al.} \cite{nevishevisky_1}-\cite{nevishevisky_3}.
+This was achieved through the GRANIT experiment, performed by Nesvizhevsky et al. \cite{Nesvizhevsky:2002,Nesvizhevsky:2005ss}.
 In this paper we study the non-commutative version of this problem, by means of the solution of the non-commutative Schr\"odinger equation.
-As it will be shown, the experimental results obtained in \cite{nevishevisky_1}-\cite{nevishevisky_3} allow us to find an upper-bound on the parameter of the spatial non-commutativity.
-The first study to treat the non-commutative gravitational quantum well was done by Bertolami \textit{et al.} \cite{bertolami-aragao}, but in a non-commutative model different from the one we will consider in this paper.
+As it will be shown, the experimental results obtained in \cite{Nesvizhevsky:2002,Nesvizhevsky:2005ss} allow us to find an upper-bound on the parameter of the spatial non-commutativity.
+The first study to treat the non-commutative gravitational quantum well was done by Bertolami et al. \cite{Bertolami:2005jw}, but in a non-commutative model different from the one we will consider in this paper.
+We remark that we have assumed only spatial non-commutativity, in contrast to other works in the literature, which considered non-commutativity of both configuration and momentum spaces (see \cite{Bertolami:2005jw}-\cite{Kochan:2001pz}) or time-space non-commutativity (see \cite{Saha:2007}).
+The Ref.s \cite{Bertolami:2005jw}-\cite{Buisseret:2007qd} treated the non-commutative gravitational quantum well and used data from the GRANIT experiment \cite{Nesvizhevsky:2002,Nesvizhevsky:2005ss} to find upper-bounds on the value of the {\it momentum-momentum} non-commutativity parameter, while in the Ref. \cite{Saha:2007} an upper bound on the {\it time-space} component of the non-commutative matrix was found, by means of second quantization techniques.
+Nonetheless, differently from \cite{Bertolami:2005jw}-\cite{Buisseret:2007qd} and \cite{Saha:2007}, we have found the shifts in the energy levels due to spatial non-commutativity only.
+This was done by studying the adjointness of the Hamiltonian operator associated with the problem, what led us to determine the self-adjoint extensions of it.
+We have treated the problem without resorting to any perturbative approach.